 Virtual Orientation:

 If you cannot attend a LIVE Orientation, these videos will give you much of the information.
-You will need to take the test after watching the videos and bring it to your first session.
 Your instructor may also ask you to do some hands on activities with horses before riders arrive so you are perfectly comfortable supporting their safety.

 Tip: You are in control of your video experience.
 Try making Kenzie larger or smaller or moving her around the screen so she does not block important content on the slide.
 There is A LOT!!
 You can also adjust the volume.
 The five videos were done in Free Conference Call.com.
 The links and Test are below.